JessicaRulestheUniverse.com

 Always look on the bright side of the pits

-February 29, 2008 By: jessicazafra Category: Books and Emotional weather report 7 Comments →
+February 29, 2008 By: jessicazafra Category: Books, Emotional weather report 7 Comments →

 Two new books on depression note that psychiatrists, biologists, and drug companies tend to view normal sorrow as a disorder and depression as a disease.
 “This might be an appropriate model for the more severe “melancholic” forms of depression that psychiatrists tend to see, but not for the majority of cases of depression,” writes Paul Keedwell, author of How Sadness Survived.
 “Regardless of the reason for falling into depression, the journey has the potential to make us better equipped, in a general sense, for life.
 If we are too busy to think and feel, to be mindful, depression might represent the first opportunity to take an honest inventory of ourselves.”